roura356a/csk/intl.en-US/Best Practices/Istio/Implement Istio distributed tracing on Kubernetes.md

 When you call other services in your application, these headers are propagated to form a trace.

-For information about the code, see the Istio document [https://istio.io/docs/tasks/telemetry/distributed-tracing.html](https://istio.io/docs/tasks/telemetry/distributed-tracing.html).
+For information about the code, see the Istio document [Distributed tracing](https://istio.io/docs/tasks/telemetry/distributed-tracing.html).

 ## Conclusion {#section_qbc_phd_5db .section}